Network driven sampling; a critical threshold for design effects: Introduction

 \section{Introduction}

-Statistical inference takes conclusions from a small set of observations and extends them to the entire population; ``sampling'' drastically reduces the burden of research in various disciplines.
-However, classical sampling techniques require a sampling frame that lists each individual in the population and a way of contacting each individual.
-In many settings, a sampling frame is not available.
-In others, it is too expensive to compile or only covers a biased subset of the population.
-Given the continual decline in response rates to telephone surveys, even standard sampling frames are becoming less useful; Pew Research Center reported that the typical response rate in telephone surveys declined from 36\% to 9\% between 1997 and 2012 \citep{pew}.
-Network driven sampling has the potential to circumvent these difficulties because it does not require a sampling frame (e.g. \cite{heckathorn1997respondent}).

-In many populations of interest, the members are connected by a network; a social network, a hyperlinked network, or a protein-protein interaction network.
-This network provides a viable means for reaching the target population; the people, the webpages, or the proteins.
-Using a network to reach a target population goes by many names in various disciplines; respondent-driven sampling / snowball sampling, web crawling / link-tracing / breadth-first search, and Co-immunoprecipitation / chromatin immunoprecipitation.
-These disparate techniques are united in providing researchers access to otherwise hard-to-reach populations by essentially asking friends to refer friends.
-This paper studies random sampling in the context of a networked population.

-Within public health research on HIV, respondent-driven sampling (RDS) is a popular technique to sample marginalized and/or hard-to-reach populations \citep{heckathorn1997respondent}.
-RDS has become widely and particularly popular in HIV research because the populations most at risk for HIV (i.e. people who inject drugs, female sex workers, and men who have sex with men) cannot be sampled by conventional techniques.
-Several domestic and international institutions use RDS to quantify the prevalence of HIV in at risk populations, including the Centers for Disease Control (CDC), the World Health Organization (WHO), and the Joint United Nations Programme on HIV/AIDS (UNAIDS) \citep{WHO}.
-RDS serves as a motiving application in this paper.
-However, the results herein are applicable to network driven sampling in other domains.
+This paper is motivated by respondent-driven sampling (RDS), a popular technique to sample marginalized and/or hard-to-reach populations \citep{heckathorn1997respondent}.
+RDS has become particularly popular in HIV research because the populations most at risk for HIV (i.e. people who inject drugs, female sex workers, and men who have sex with men) cannot be sampled using conventional techniques.
+Several domestic and international institutions use RDS to quantify the prevalence of HIV in at risk populations, including the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and the Joint United Nations Programme on HIV/AIDS (UNAIDS) \citep{WHO}.
+It has been applied in over 460 different studies, in 69 different countries \citep{white2015strengthening}.

-This paper studies the design effect of network driven sampling.
-The design effect is the variance of an estimator constructed from a network driven sample divided by the variance of that estimator constructed from an independent random sample.
-For example, if the design effect is three, then a network driven sample increase the variance by a factor of three.
-Said another way, a network driven sample would require $\sqrt{3}$ times more samples to obtain an estimator with the same standard error.